 2100 4 St. S.W., 403-229-1505, westerncoffeeshopcalgary.com

 Shokunin’s patio features a few tables out front, which is all the better for people to glance over and wonder what you are eating.
 Your best bet is to go with a small group and order a bunch of yakitori and small plates to share.
-Bison tataki, sweet pickled eggplant, pork belly, braised beef gyoza and miso steamed clams are all currently on the menu.
 And definitely order a cocktail.
 They are inventive and a little different than what you would find at other restaurants in Calgary.

 2016 4 St. S.W., 403-229-3444, shokuninyyc.ca

-This is the first year that Seed N Salt is around for a full patio season.
 It’s where to go for salads, grain bowls, smoothies, smoothie bowls and avocado toast.
 In the summer, it stays open a little later so you can grab one of their infamous smoothie bowls and watch all of the Mission passersby.

 2008 4 St. S.W., 403-460-9904, seednsalt.com